BombayBrownBoy09/containerized-microservice/README.md

 # How to use ?
 use this link in your URL

 https://9rixmcvgdw.us-east-1.awsapprunner.com/
 output - {"message":"Hello Duke Student"}

-Now add /dukeid followed by /{INPUT YOUR DUKE ID} to your URL as shown below: https://9rixmcvgdw.us-east-1.awsapprunner.com/dukeid/bs332 output - "Valid"
+Add /dukeid followed by /{INPUT YOUR DUKE ID} to your URL as shown below:

+https://9rixmcvgdw.us-east-1.awsapprunner.com/dukeid/bs332
+output - "Valid"

 Now enter an Invalid ID:

 https://9rixmcvgdw.us-east-1.awsapprunner.com/dukeid/23.
 "Not valid"